 Data Integrity.
 The ECDIS should be able to process updates to S-100 data products without degradation of the information content of the dataset or dataset update.
 For example, all information regarding attributes, logical relationships, geometry, and topology must be accounted for.

 Verification of Application.
-The ECDIS should provide a method to ensure that updates have been correctly applied to the SENC (or other appropriate database for products held outside the SENC).
-Those updates are either an official data product update integrated into the SENC display; an update to non-official products installed on the system; or temporary information that was entered manually.
+The ECDIS should provide a method to ensure that updates have been correctly applied to the System Database (or other appropriate database for products held outside the System Database).
+Those updates are either an official data product update integrated into the display; an update to non-official products installed on the system; or temporary information that was entered manually.